 You are looking at the output.

-This page was built by the system it describes.
-The kernel governed.
-The backlog captured intent.
+This page is built by the spec-driven architecture it describes.
+The kernel provided governance.
+The backlog captured specifications.
 The pipeline decomposed and built.
 The attestation signed the work.
-Three pipelines, 55 tasks, under two hours.
-The Rekor timestamps below prove it.
-Every section you just scrolled through was produced from conversational intent, including this one.
+Verifiable via Rekor timestamps below.

 Every pipeline run is signed with Sigstore and logged to Rekor.
 These are real attestation bundles.
 Verify them yourself.